tsnl/qy/doc/001-Pitch1.md

 - classes
-  - the 'class' definition is actually identical to a 'trait' definition in other languages; constructors must provide anonymous record instances that must satisfy a specified trait.
+  - the 'class' definition is actually identical to a 'trait' definition in other languages; constructors must provide anonymous record instances that must satisfy a specified trait. <br/>
+    A basic implementation uses dynamic dispatch to resolve all fields and methods, but for function calls, we can optimize by treating the trait/class as a typeclass (static polymorphism) rather than a dynamic one.
+  - if 'self' keyword is the first argument, then method, else static/classmethod.
 - mutability specifiers (`mut` is the opposite of C# `readonly`)

 Note that both `mut` is a variable-level property that affects whether a slot